-Note: Options in the window are disabled unless One Number Access has been enabled as a No Answer option in the Answering window as discussed in "Enabling One Number Access" on page 13-32.
-Furthermore, if the Enable Do Not Disturb option is selected in the Answering window, the call is forwarded to voice mail regardless of ONA settings.
+Note: Options in the window are disabled unless One Number Access has been enabled as a No Answer option in the Answering page of Extension Configuration.

+Figure 11.
+Enable One Number Access, Answering Page

+Also, if the Enable Do Not Disturb option is selected in the Answering window, the call is forwarded to voice mail regardless of ONA settings.